bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 ### Additional recording procedure

-Furthermore additional information can be stored about the recording procedure.
+Furthermore, additional information can be stored about the recording procedure.
 We RECOMMEND to use a dedicated `Procedure` node with the following keys:

 <!--Ask reema how she have implemented it-->